ornao/pp2main/README.md

 - Design a quiz to visually apeal and engage the user
 - Ensure accessibility and responsivity across different screen sizes

+## User Experience

+### Target Audience

+- Anyone with an interest in world geography
+- Anyone who wants to test their knowledge of world geography

+### User Requirements and Expectations

+- Simple, clear and interative layout
+- Responsiveness across different screen levels
+- Visible navigation to different difficulty levels, reset button